 Q: What is the minimum/maximum age allowed?

 A: There is no maximum age, however you should be able to get around easily, be comfortable on a boat and snorkeling in ocean waters and strong currents, and be in good physical health.
-Minimum age varies.
-Unaccompanied persons must be 16 years or older with permission from a parent or guardian (some exceptions for slightly younger individuals depending on maturity level).
+No unaccompanied minors are allowed.
 Younger passengers, 10+, may be allowed with a parent/guardian.
 Contact our office to find out.

 Q: Do I need trip insurance?